Influence of committed volunteers on helping behavior in emergency evacuations: Model

 \section{Model}

 Our agent-based model consists of a game theoretical model and a movement model.
 The game theoretical model evaluates the probability that a bystander would turn into a volunteer helping an injured person.
 The evolutionary game model enables us to reflect the behavioral changes of an individual based on the behavior of other evacuees.
 The movement model calculates the sequence of pedestrian positions for each simulation time step.
-In this section, we explain the details of our game theoretical model and the numerical simulation setup.
+In this section, we explain our game theoretical model, pedestrian movement model, and the numerical simulation setup.